vernonalbertabc/Live-stream-sensor-app/README.md

 2. App created with Flask, JavaScript(within HTML) and HTML.
 3. Can be deployed on local machine or on a cloud application like Heroku

 Note: Heroku not recognising highcharts.
-Kindly let me know how it can be implemented
+Let me know how it can be implemented

 ```